 - It’s easy to set up.

-- You can get traffic from WordPress’s Freshly Pressed picks of the day and post tags.
+- You can get traffic from WordPress’s Freshly Pressed [now called Editor’s picks] and post tags.

 - You don’t have to worry about your site crashing if you get a monstrous amount of traffic.